 Following rules are used by the UE to limit needed measurements:

-- If the measurements are performed using RSS as specified in [10] and the serving cell fulfils Srxlev > SIntraSearchP, the UE may choose not to perform intra-frequency measurements.
+- If the measurements are performed using RSS as specified in [10] and the serving cell fulfils Srxlev > SIntraSearchP and Squal > SIntraSearchQ :,

+-If [distanceThresh] and [reference location] are broadcasted in SIB31, and if UE supports location-based measurement initiation and has obtained its location:

-- Else if the serving cell fulfils Srxlev > SIntraSearchP and Squal > SIntraSearchQ, the UE may choose not to perform intra-frequency measurements.
+-If the distance between UE and serving cell reference location is shorter than [distanceThresh] the UE may choose not to perform intra-frequency measurements.

+-Else, the UE shall perform intra-frequency measurements.

+-Else, the UE may choose not to perform intra-frequency measurements

-- Otherwise, the UE shall perform intra-frequency measurements.
+- Else, the UE shall perform intra-frequency measurements.

 - The UE shall apply the following rules for E-UTRAN inter-frequencies and inter-RAT frequencies which are indicated in system information and for which the UE has priority provided as defined in 5.2.4.1: